 In addition, an issuer's ability to make income distributions generally depends on several factors including the financial condition of the issuer and general economic conditions.
 Any of these factors may negatively impact the price of municipal bonds held by a fund and would therefore impact the price of both the fund shares and your trust units.
 The funds invest primarily in municipal bonds that pay interest that is exempt from regular federal income tax.
 Income from these bonds may be subject to the federal alternative minimum tax on individuals, and may have other tax consequences (e.g., it may affect the amount of your social security benefits that are taxed).
-For tax years beginning after December 31, 2022, tax exempt interest dividends may affect the corporate alternative minimum tax for certain corporations.
+Tax exempt interest dividends may affect the corporate alternative minimum tax for certain corporations that are considered "applicable corporations" as defined under the Internal Revenue Code.
 The COVID-19 pandemic, or any future public heath crisis, may adversely impact state and political subdivisions' ability to make payments on debt obligations when due and may negatively impact the value of bonds issued by such state and political subdivisions.